 Ideally, sit at the bar as the seasoned bartenders are quick on the draw and fun to watch.
 The tapas generously flow here in the form of mixed nuts, red potato chips, and seasoned olives.
 With an impressive selection of bottled beers, Spanish vermut on tap (nothing like the vermouth in the States), and several wines, this is a great destination to get particular with your beverages.

 We heartily recommend the lasaña (lasagna) and any tosta of the day (bread with toppings).
 Just take a gander at the deli counter and go for whatever looks delicious.
-It’s also a fun experience to be inside the bustling San Fernando Market.

 A super local, young punky divey spot that we like to start at with friends because it’s so close to where we live and rarely packed when you start the night.